Fire Science and Safety

 Overview

 ECC's emergency services training programs are designed to teach the fundamentals of several emergency services disciplines.
-ECC courses provide the knowledge, skills, and abilities to prepare for a fire service career.
+ECC courses equip students with the knowledge, skills, and abilities necessary to prepare for a career in the fire service.

-If you are already working in Emergency Services as a firefighter and EMT, you can enroll at ECC to update your skills and continue your education.
-All training at ECC complies with local, state, and national certifying agencies, leading graduates toward job-ready certifications.
+If you're a firefighter or EMT, consider enrolling at ECC to update your skills and advance your education.
+All training at ECC complies with local, state, and national certification standards, preparing graduates for job-ready certifications.

 Program Accreditation